w3c/web-advertising/serverdeclaration.md

 This gives user agents fine grained ability to restrict storage use to the purposes a user has agreed to.

-A browser, browser extension or script executing in the top-level browsing context can use the *otherPartie*s and *sameParties* array to fetch the Descriptors for those domain origins (by fetching the resource at https://{*domain name*}/.well-known/privacy-declaration.
+A browser, browser extension or script executing in the top-level browsing context can use the *otherParties* and *sameParties* array to fetch the Descriptors for those domain origins (by fetching the resource at https://{*domain name*}/.well-known/privacy-declaration.

 ### StorageType Object properties ###